Sygil-Dev/sygil-webui/README.md

 # This repo is for development, there may be bugs and new features

 # Notice
-- To use the new LDSR settings please make sure to re-clone the LDSR repo.
+-New LDSR settings added to Image Lab, To use the new LDSR settings please make sure to re-clone the LDSR (Instructions added below) to insure you have the latest.

 ## Feature request?
 Use [discussions](https://github.com/hlky/stable-diffusion-webui/discussions)